IMAGE

 ---

-7) The hug after Anakin wins the race.
+7) Anakin wins the race.
 A very short and sweet moment overall, the lady rewarding her champion.
-Padmé feels genuine gratitude toward Anakin for what he's done for her and her retinue-- she eagerly hugs him (which he sure doesn't seem to mind ;)), smiling at him and telling him that she and her friends owe him everything.
+Padmé feels genuine gratitude toward Anakin for what he's done - she eagerly hugs him, smiling at him and telling him that she and her friends owe him everything.

 ---